Alternating Differentiation for Optimization Layers: Introduction

 In this paper, we aim to develop a new method that significantly increases the computational speed of the differentiation procedure for convex optimization problems with polyhedral constraints.
 Motivated by the scalability of the operator splitting method for optimization problem \cite{glowinski1989augmented,stellato2020osqp}, we developed a new framework, namely Alternating Differentiation (Alt-Diff), that differentiates optimization layers in a fast and recursive way.
 Alt-Diff first decouples the constrained optimization problem into multiple subproblems based on the well-known alternating direction method of multipliers (ADMM) \cite{boyd2011distributed}.
 Then, the differentiation operators for obtaining the derivatives of the primal and dual variables w.r.t the parameters are implemented on these subproblems in an alternating manner.
-Accordingly, Alt-Diff substantially decreases the dimensions of the Jacobian matrix, significantly increasing the computational speed of implicit differentiation.
+Accordingly, Alt-Diff substantially decreases the dimensions of the Jacobian matrix, significantly increasing the computational speed of implicit differentiation, especially for large-scale problems.
 Unlike most existing methods that directly differentiate KKT conditions after obtaining the optimal solution for an optimization problem, Alt-Diff performs the forward and backward procedures simultaneously.
 Both the forward and backward procedures can be truncated without sacrificing much accuracy in terms of the gradients of optimization layers.
-Overall, our contributions are three-fold: \begin{itemize} \item We develop a new differentiation framework Alt-Diff that decouples the optimization layers in an alternating way.
-Alt-Diff significantly reduces the dimension of KKT matrix and thus increases the computational speed of implicit differentiation especially for large-scale problems.
-Notably, we show that Alt-Diff enjoys quadratic computational complexity in the backward pass. \item We theoretically show that: 1) Alt-Diff can converge to the consistent gradients obtained by differentiating KKT conditions; 2) the error between the gradient obtained by the truncated Alt-Diff and by differentiating KKT conditions is upper bounded by the same order of variables' truncation error.
-Therefore, Alt-Diff can be truncated to accelerate the computational speed without scarifying much accuracy. \item We conduct a series of experiments and show that Alt-Diff can achieve results comparable to state-of-the-art methods in much less time.
-The fast performance of Alt-Diff comes from the dimension reduction of KKT matrix and the truncated capability of Alt-Diff. \end{itemize}
+Overall, our contributions are three-fold: { \begin{itemize} \item We develop a new differentiation framework Alt-Diff that decouples the optimization layers in an alternating way.
+Alt-Diff significantly reduces the dimension of the KKT matrix, especially for optimization with large-scale constraints and thus increases the computational speed of implicit differentiation. \item We show that: 1) the gradient obtained by Alt-Diff are consistent with those obtained by differentiating the KKT conditions; 2) the truncation error of gradients is upper bounded by the same order of variables' estimation error given some standard assumptions.
+Therefore, Alt-Diff can be truncated to accelerate the computational speed without scarifying much accuracy. \item We conduct a series of experiments and show that Alt-Diff can achieve results comparable to state-of-the-art methods in much less time, especially for large-scale optimization problems.
+The fast performance of Alt-Diff comes from the dimension reduction of the KKT matrix and the truncated capability of Alt-Diff. \end{itemize} }